Board of Trustees

 Board Member

-Lisa Grassbaugh
+Lisa A. Grassbaugh

 Lisa Grassbaugh is a financial advisor at Ameriprise Financial Services, LLC.
 She graduated from West Holmes High School and has a Bachelor's in Business Administration from Kent State University with a major in Finance and Management.